nephio-project/docs/content/en/docs/neo-porch/2_concepts/porch_concepts.md

 * Register repositories (Git, OCI) containing kpt packages
 * Automatically discover existing packages in registered repositories
 * Manage package revision lifecycle, including:
-  * authoring and versioning of a package through creation, mutation, and deletion of package revision drafts
+  * Authoring and versioning of a package through creation, mutation, and deletion of package revision drafts
-  * a 2-step approval process where a draft package revision is first proposed for publishing, and only published on a second (approval) operation
+  * A 2-step approval process where a draft package revision is first proposed for publishing, and only published on a second (approval) operation
 * Manage package lifecycle - operations such as:
-  * package upgrade - assisted or automated rollout of a downstream (cloned) package when a new version of the upstream package revision is published
+  * Package upgrade - assisted or automated rollout of a downstream (cloned) package when a new revision of the upstream package is published
-  * package rollback to a previous package revision
+  * Package rollback to a previous package revision
 * Deploy packages from deployment repositories and observe their deployment status
 * Role-based access control to Porch APIs via Kubernetes standard roles